-The scheme is located in a rural area and as such there is only one residential receptor within 300m of the scheme.
-The property is located approximately 200m south of the scheme.
-Scattered trees are present between the scheme and the receptor, which will provide a limited visual barrier to the scheme.
+The scheme is located in a rural area and as such there are no residential receptors within 300m of the scheme.
+The closest property is located approximately 500m southwest of the scheme.
+The property is screened by woodland present between the scheme and the receptor, which will provide a visual barrier to the scheme.

-There are no National Cycle Network (NCN) routes (OS Maps) or Core Paths (Scotland's Environment) within the scheme extent.
-The hiking route 'Meall an Fhudair, near Inverarnan' is listed on Walkhighlands (Walkhighlands), with suggested start and parking from the A82 in the vicinity of the 460 Dubh Eas bridge.
-A section of the West Highland Way is located approximately 200m east of the scheme.
+There are no National Cycle Network (NCN) routes (OS Maps), walking routes listed on WalkHighlands (WalkHighlands), or Core Paths (Scotland's Environment) within the scheme extent.
+However, a section of the West Highland Way is located approximately 70m south of the scheme at its closest point.
 The path is screened by woodland along the scheme extent.
-There are no paved footpaths, bus stops or other pedestrian facilities along the A82 within the scheme extent.
+There are no paved footpaths, bus stops or other pedestrian facilities identified along the A82 within the scheme extent.